 Get-BrokerCataloghas a property named

-For example, the following cmdlets add a tag named
+For example, the following cmdlets add a previously created tag named

 fy2018 to the catalog named

-See the PowerShell cmdlet help for more guidance and syntax.
+See the PowerShell cmdlet help for guidance and syntax.

 Blog post: How to assign desktops to specific servers.